Public Safety Parking Services

 - Patron Permit: Issued in lieu of guest permits to non-student, non-faculty/staff users of university programs or facilities, patron permits are issued for specific lots and not valid in other parking lots.
 Persons needing to park in more than one specific area of campus should purchase a general permit at the regular price.
 For the purpose of this regulation, the spouse or dependents of students, faculty or staff are not considered patrons.

-- Official Business Pass: Official Business Passes will be issued to departments as designated by the Associate Vice President of Facilities Services.
-Departments requiring additional passes may purchase them for the current rate.
-These permits are valid in all lots and pay station spaces at ISU, University Place and ISU Meridian.
-A current valid permit must be used in conjunction with the Official Business Pass and only while on official business.
-Official Business Passes cannot be used by family members to attend class.
-THE OFFICIAL BUSINESS PASS MAY NOT BE USED IN LIEU OF PURCHASING A PARKING PERMIT.
+- Official Business Pass: Official Business Passes will be issued to departments as designated by the General Counsel Chief Compliance Officer.
+These permits are valid in all General, Reserved and Housing lots, as well as pay station spaces at all ISU campuses.
+A current valid permit must be used in conjunction with the Official Business Pass.
+Official Business passes are only valid while being used to conduct official business with the university.

 - Courtesy Pass: Courtesy Passes will be issued to non-university affiliated entities who are on campus in an advisory position, with the approval of the Public Safety Management Assistant or his/her designee.
 These permits are valid in all lots and pay station spaces, except when otherwise designated.
 This pass may not be used by faculty, staff or students or individuals receiving compensation from the University.